EAF — GrafTech International Ltd.

 - The company reported a net loss and negative adjusted EBITDA, indicating ongoing financial challenges.

-- Average selling prices have declined, impacting revenue.
+- Average selling prices have declined, impacting revenue and profitability.

-- Geopolitical conflicts and energy market volatility are creating uncertainty, particularly affecting input costs and logistics.
+- Geopolitical tensions and energy market volatility pose risks to input costs and overall operational stability.

-- There are concerns regarding potential oversupply in the electrode market and competitive pressures from other producers.
+- There are concerns regarding oversupply in the electrode market, which could pressure pricing despite recent increases.

 5. Notable Q&A Insights

-- There is an expectation of increased needle coke prices in the second half of the year due to rising oil prices and supply disruptions.
+- Needle Coke Pricing: Anticipated increases in needle coke prices are expected in the second half of 2026 due to rising oil prices and supply disruptions.